John Lawrence, 1st Baron Lawrence: Legacy

 A boarding house at the East India Company College (today Haileybury and Imperial Service College) and a "house" at Foyle College was subsequently named after him.
 Lawrence is also a Senior Wing House at St Paul's School, Darjeeling, in India, where all the Senior Wing Houses are named after colonial-era civil service and military figures.

 A statue of him stands at Foyle and Londonderry College (having been, originally, erected in Lahore).
 The statue, by Sir Joseph Edgar Boehm, once showed Lawrence with a pen in one hand and a sword in the other, along with the caption "By which will you be governed?".
 The pen and sword were used to illustrate his versatility as an administrator and a soldier.
 Vandals have since damaged the sword.
 Another statue of Lawrence stands in Waterloo Place in central London.
-A portion of the inscription on the base of the statue originally read "Ruler of the Punjab," but the word "Punjab" has been defaced and rendered illegible by vandals.
+The inscription on the base of the statue originally reads "John First Lord Lawrence, ruler of the Punjaub during the Sepoy Mutiny of 1857.
+Viceroy of India from 1864 to 1869.
+Erected by his fellow subjects, British and Indian, A.D.
+1882.," but the word "Punjaub" (Punjab) has been defaced and rendered illegible by vandals.